 1. Human Layer

-Often considered the first and most critical line of defence, this layer focuses on educating employees about cybersecurity best practices, phishing scams, password policies, and other potential cyber risks.
+Often considered the first and most critical line of defence, this layer focuses on human-centric security that transforms employees into a human firewall through education about cybersecurity best practices, phishing scams, password policies, and other potential cyber risks.
 The human layer emphasises creating a culture of security where every team member is empowered with the knowledge to act as a vigilant protector of their organisation’s digital assets.

 2. Policy Layer